Wall St Week Ahead: The market is oversold, but major signs say "sell"

 Facebook, the No. 1 online social network, disappointed investors with a tepid market debut on Friday.
 Shares rose a scant 0.6 percent - nowhere near expectations for double-digit gains on the first trading day - and the day was marred by technical problems due to huge order volume.
 The stock closed at $38.23 after falling as low as $38, its initial offer price.

 The disappointing debut curbed investors’ appetite for other social media stocks.
-Hardest hit was Zynga Inc, which closed down 13.4 percent to $7.16 after falling as low as $6.40.
+Hardest hit was Zynga Inc (ZNGA.O), which closed down 13.4 percent to $7.16 after falling as low as $6.40.
 The stock was temporarily halted twice due to sudden declines.

-LinkedIn shares fell 5.7 percent to $99.02, and Groupon fell 6.7 percent to $11.58.
+LinkedIn LNKD.N shares fell 5.7 percent to $99.02, and Groupon (GRPN.O) fell 6.7 percent to $11.58.
 Zynga and Groupon, both of which went public late last year, are also trading below their IPO prices.

 Despite the disappointing market debut and the weak performance of social media stocks, market participants are still optimistic about Facebook going forward.